-4.3.2.7 Policy Objective PHP31: Provision of Social Housing
+4.3.2.6 Policy Objective PHP30: Provision of Social Housing

-It is a Policy Objective to promote the provision of social housing in accordance with the Council's Housing Strategy and Government policy as outlined in the DoHPLG 'Social Housing Strategy 2020'.
-The Affordable Housing Act 2021 provides for 20% for social and affordable homes.
+It is a Policy Objective to promote the provision of social housing in accordance with the Council's Housing Strategy and Government policy as outlined in the DoHPLG 'Social Housing Strategy 2020'

 Government policy seeks to ensure that each household has accommodation appropriate to its needs at a price or rent it can afford, and to provide for persons who are unable to provide accommodation from their own resources.
-"Housing for All - A new Housing Plan for Ireland, 2021" sets ambitious targets for the delivery of social housing and puts in place the mechanisms to support the increased supply of housing.
+'Rebuilding Ireland, an Action Plan for Housing and Homelessness' (2016) set ambitious targets for the delivery of social housing and put in place the mechanisms to support the increased supply of housing.

 Part V of the Planning and Development Act 2000 (as amended) is only one of the means through which the Local Authority can seek to address demand for social housing in the County.
 The Council works in partnership with the Department of Housing, Planning and Local Government and Approved Housing Bodies to deliver and manage social housing.
 In addition to Part V, the delivery of social housing is achieved through Direct Build, Acquisitions, Void Management, Long Term Leasing, Enhanced Leasing, Repair to Lease, Private Rental (RAS and HAP), and the Buy and Renew Scheme.
 The Council will promote the provision of public (including social and affordable) housing by prioritising sites for servicing that have a potential for public (including social and affordable) housing.

-4.3.2.8 Policy Objective PHP32: Homeless Accommodation
+4.3.2.7 Policy Objective PHP31: Homeless Accommodation